Co-evolving dynamic networks: Results

 \begin{rem}[Non-triviality in the non-fringe regime] Theorem \ref{thm:max-degree}(a) implies that in the non-fringe regime, there are $\Theta(n)$ vertices within distance one of the root whp so it is not obvious that in this case the height should diverge.
 Thus the result above on the height shows, that even in this case, the height scales like $\log{n}$ with an appropriate limit constant. \end{rem}

-\begin{rem}[{\bf Probabilistic interpretation of $\kappa_0$}] The at first mysterious limit constant has a natural probabilistic interpretation in the world of branching random walks \cite{biggins1995growth,biggins1997fast}. \begin{defn} Fix pmf $\vp$.
+\begin{rem}[{\bf Probabilistic interpretation of limit and phase transition}] The limiting rescaled height and associated phase transition can be probabilistically understood via branching random walks \cite{biggins1995growth,biggins1997fast}. \begin{defn} Fix pmf $\vp$.
 Consider a branching random walk with individuals being born into the population in continuous time, and with spatial locations on $\bZ$, starting with one individual at location zero with dynamics: \begin{enumeratea} \item Each vertex gives rise to offspring according to a rate one Poisson process. \item Writing $\rho_v$ for the location of particle $v$, if $v$ is born to $u$ then $\rho_v = \rho_u + \zeta_{uv}$, where $\zeta_{uv} \stackrel{d}{=} (1-Z)$, independent across parent offspring connections and times of birth, where $Z\sim \vp$. \end{enumeratea} Write $\set{\BRW(t):t\geq 0}$, for the corresponding process keeping track of genealogical structure and locations. \end{defn} Let $B(t)$ denote the location of the rightmost particle at time $t$.
-Then, it turns out, using \cite{biggins1995growth} (see Section \ref{sec:BRW-def}), in our setting, $\lim_{t\to\infty} B(t)/t \convas \kappa_0$. \end{rem}
+Then, it turns out, using \cite{biggins1995growth} (see Section \ref{sec:BRW-def}), in our setting, $\lim_{t\to\infty} B(t)/t \convas \kappa_0$.
+Hence, the rescaled height asymptotics agrees with that of $B(\cdot)$ when $\E[Z] \le 1$, or $\E[Z] >1$ and $s^* \in (0,q_*]$.

+However, when $\E[Z]>1$ and $s^* \in (q_*,s_0]$, there is a competition between the reproduction rate of the root and the upper tail large deviations behavior of $B(\cdot)$, which is obtained in Lemma \ref{BRW_deviation}.
+An inspection of the proof reveals that, for large $t$, the height of $\cT(t,\vp)$ has the same asymptotics as the maximum of the heights of the subtrees rooted at the children of the root that are born in the time interval $[\frac{1-\ep}{(1-f'(q_*))\log(1/q_*)}, \frac{1+\ep}{(1-f'(q_*))\log(1/q_*)}]$ for small $\ep>0$.
+This phenomenon manifests itself through the phase transition observed in Theorem \ref{thm:height}. \end{rem}